docsforadobe/javascript-tools-guide/4 - User-Interface Tools/index.rst

 button was clicked:
 buildBtn.onClick = function () { this.parent.parent.close(1); };
 cancelBtn.onClick = function () { this.parent.parent.close(2); };

-CHAPTER 4: User-Interface Tools

-Defining behavior with event callbacks and listeners

-82

 Simulating user events
 You can simulate user actions by sending an event notification directly to a window or control with the